Nomad-Media/samples-python/ping/Readme.md

 > 📘 Note
 >
-> For more information about the API call used got to [Pings the server.](ref:ping-3)
+> For more information about the API call used got to [Ping User](https://developer.nomad-cms.com/docs/ping-user)